-- agreeing financial statement disclosures to underlying supporting documentation; - enquiring of management as to actual and potential litigation and claims; and - reviewing correspondence with HMRC and the company's legal advisors.
+- agreeing financial statement disclosures to underlying supporting documentation; and - · enquiring of management as to actual and potential litigation and claims.

 There are inherent limitations in our audit procedures described above.
 Irregularities that result from fraud might be inherently more difficult to detect than irregularities that result from error as they may involve deliberate concealment or collusion.
 Auditing standards also limit the audit procedures required to identify non-compliance with laws and regulations to enquiry of the directors and other management and the inspection of regulatory and legal correspondence, if any.